gwct/grampa/README.md

 **The labels of the gene trees MUST end with `_[species label]`**

 Where `[species label]` matches a tip label in the species tree.
 This is necessary so that we can initialize the mappings correctly.

+Alternatively, if you wish to reconcile to only a single gene tree, you can simply paste the tree string into the command line.

 #### `-h1` and `-h2` : GRAMPA's search parameters